UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module1/module1_26.md

 First segregate the column we want to explore further, then add the verb.

-As an example,

-what is the mean protein content of the cereals?

-Or what is the sum of the cereal ratings?

-What about the median calories of the cereals?
+Here are some examples where we first calculate the mean of the ratings, the sum of the ratings and the median of the ratings.

 ---